20 Minutes With Robin Olson

 TLT: What is the difference between micropitting and scuffing?

 Olson: Micropitting and scuffing are two different damage modes on gear tooth flanks.
 Micropitting is a Hertzian fatigue mode in which asperities on the surface of the tooth deform under cyclic Hertzian stresses and experience plastic flow.
 After a period of incubation, micropits begin to form.
 The region of micropitting appears dull, etched or stained with patches of grey.
 Micropitting can continue to grow, jeopardizing the tooth surface and leading to macropitting.
 It also can arrest as the asperities flatten out and stop contacting each other.
-Micropitting typically develops in the region of highest negative sliding along the line of action between the pinion and gear (see Figure 1).
+Micropitting typically develops in the region of highest negative sliding along the line of action between the pinion and gear (

 Figure 1.
 Micropitting on misaligned carburized gear.
 (Figure courtesy of American Gear Manufacturers Association - ANSI/AGMA 1010-F14, Appearance of Gear Teeth - Terminology of Wear and Failure.)

 Scuffing is a much more severe adhesion that is not a fatigue mode.
 It occurs when tooth surfaces come in contact, causing transfer of metal from one surface to the other.
 Typically this is caused by frictional heating due to high sliding velocity and surface pressure.
 Scuffed areas of the tooth have a rough texture and will appear as bands oriented in the direction of sliding.
-Because scuffing is not a fatigue phenomenon, the damage from scuffing appears quickly in the life of the gearing and typically progresses to failure (see Figure 2).
+Because scuffing is not a fatigue phenomenon, the damage from scuffing appears quickly in the life of the gearing and typically progresses to failure (

 Figure 2.
 Mild scuffing.
 (Figure courtesy of American Gear Manufacturers Association - ANSI/AGMA 1010-F14, Appearance of Gear Teeth - Terminology of Wear and Failure.)